Brixie71/PRMSRemastered/README.md

 The PRMS Remastered is a visual improvement of the original Police Record Management System.
 Still similar to the original Software.

 # Role
 I was the Lead developer of the software from the Front-End to the BackEnd Database.
+Improvements of the UI via Manual Coding of the Graphical User Interface Components.

 # Learnings
 - Manual Coding of Graphical User Interface